Bombaclath97/MyLeetcodeSolutions/4. Median of Two Sorted Arrays/Ideas.md

 ## 09 mar 2021
-Gotta fix the branching of which iterator
+Gotta fix the branching of which iterator to increase.
+Damn, java is baaaaaaad
 # SUBMISSIONS
 1. First submission (03/09/2021 00:02) got an IndexOutOfBoundsException cause I f-ed up the increment check.
 I have to see if we are at the end of the array too.
 2. Second submission perfectly the same as the first.
 I double f-ed up.